lincont/PCA_SVD/README.md

 # icecreamPCA

 Created for the Women in Data Science ATX meetup, 9/29/16.
 This workshop is focused on exploring dimensionality reduction through PCA and SVD.
+Presented by Randi Ludwig and Julia Galstad.

 The associated slide deck is found at: http://docs.google.com/presentation/d/1yUHj71GrG4FHMxnr7OGPNkh84fENkzngdVlxSIixYLs/